 The Financial Cost

-In addition to considering the cost to them, grandparents should also consider the toll that a lawsuit may take on the finances of the parents since a financial hardship on parents often translates into a financial hardship on children.
+In addition to considering the cost to them, grandparents should also consider the toll that a lawsuit may take on the finances of the parents.
+A financial hardship on parents often translates into hardship for children.

 Loss of Privacy